Skip to main content

 The critics slammed it!

-The movie’s plot has two significant points: two men trying to co-dad their children in a respectful and caring environment; and the arrival of grandfathers for Christmas that will mess with the already fragile family dynamics.
-Both of them highly criticized.
+The movie’s plot has two significant points: two men trying to co-parent their children in a respectful, caring environment, and the arrival of the grandfathers for Christmas, which will mess with the already fragile family dynamics.
+Both of them were highly criticized.

 I read a lot of reviews, and the vast majority were not kind.